 This is a simple website that archives selected projects by Geoff Cox.

-Geoff Cox is Associate Professor/co-Director of the Centre for the Study of the Networked Image (CSNI) at London South Bank University (UK) and Associate Professor/Lektor in Digital Design at Aarhus University (DK), where he is engaged (with Jacob Lund) on a research project The Contemporary Condition funded by the Danish Council for Independent Research.
-As part of this, he recently published The Contemporary Condition: Introductory Thoughts on Contemporaneity and Contemporary Art (with Jacob Lund) as the first in a series of small co-edited books published by Sternberg Press (since 2016).
-He co-runs a yearly workshop/publication in collaboration with transmediale festival in Berlin (since 2012) and is co-editor of the associated open access online journal APRJA (with Christian Ulrik Andersen), as well as editor for the open access DATA browser book series (Open Humanities Press; with Joasia Krysa).
+Geoff Cox is Associate Professor/co-Director of the Centre for the Study of the Networked Image (CSNI) at London South Bank University (UK) and Associate Professor/Lektor in Digital Design at Aarhus University (DK), where he has been engaged (with Jacob Lund) on a research project The Contemporary Condition funded by the Danish Council for Independent Research.
+As part of this, he published The Contemporary Condition: Introductory Thoughts on Contemporaneity and Contemporary Art (with Jacob Lund) as the first in a series of small co-edited books published by Sternberg Press (2016).
+He co-runs a yearly workshop/publication in collaboration with transmediale festival in Berlin (since 2012) and is co-editor of the associated open access online journal APRJA (with Christian Ulrik Andersen), as well as editor for the open access DATA browser book series (Open Humanities Press, with Joasia Krysa).

-He has a research interest in software studies and contemporary aesthetics, expressed in occasional artworks and numerous publications including Speaking Code: coding as aesthetic and political expression (MIT Press 2013; with Alex McLean), and amongst other things is currently working on a multi-authored book project about live coding (with Alan Blackwell, Emma Cocker, et al), a book on aesthetic programming (with Winnie Soon) and developing a research project on machine seeing (with colleagues at University of Cambridge).
+He has a research interest in software studies and contemporary aesthetics, expressed in occasional artworks and numerous publications including Speaking Code: coding as aesthetic and political expression (MIT Press 2013; with Alex McLean), and amongst other things is currently working on a multi-authored book project about live coding (with Alan Blackwell, Emma Cocker, Thor Magnusson, Alex McLean), a book on aesthetic programming (with Winnie Soon) and an ongoing research project on machine seeing (with colleagues at University of Cambridge).

 Full CV can be found here.

 Email: geoff AT anti-thesis DOT net / geoffcox AT lsbu.ac.uk